UFResearchComputing/git-training/Hands-on3.md

 [magitz@login2 planets]$
 ```

-Notice that I am on branch markdown, not master.
+Notice that I am on branch markdown, not main.

 Go ahead and edit the `mars.txt` file.